102.6. Cross-match to uploaded table with TAP#

 2. Cross-match with a table of coordinates¶

-Load a user-defined table to upload to the TAP service and spatially cross-match to the Object
+Load a user-defined table to upload to the TAP service and spatially cross-match to the Object table, which includes detections in the coadded images.

 This example uses a table of objects from the SDSS SkyServer within 0.5 degrees of the center of the northernmost DP1 field, the Low Ecliptic Latitude Field (RA = 37.86, Dec = 6.89).